 - A configuration backup created on a higher NetDefendOS version should never be uploaded to a lower NetDefendOS version.
-For example, a backup created from a 9.15.02 version should never be uploaded to a 9.10.02 version. - A configuration backup created on a lower version can be uploaded to a higher version, however there can be compatability issues in certain cases which will be indicated by messages from NetDefendOS when the uploaded configuration is activated.
-Such problems can result in a NetDefendOS restart.
+For example, a backup created from a firewall running a 10.00.00 version of NetDefendOS should never be uploaded to a firewall running a 9.30.02 version. - A configuration backup created on a lower version can always be uploaded to a higher version, however there can be compatibility issues in certain cases which will be indicated by messages from NetDefendOS when the uploaded configuration is activated.
+Such issues can result in a NetDefendOS reboot.